125kVA Oil Immersed Transformer

 Design Tests

-All transformer will be test after finished the production, test items as below:
+All transformers will be tested after finishing the production, test items as follows:

 ♦ Insulation Power Factor